firemodels/bot/Bundlebot/README.md

 ### Preliminary Step

 The bundling process erases and clones repos.
-So bundles should not be created in repos where you do your daily work.
+So bundles should not be created within a directory tree where you do your daily work.
 This section gives steps for creating directories used by the bundle scripts to build bundles.
-These steps only need to be performed once and are the same steps used by the firebot and smokebot verification scripts to clone repos.
+These steps only need to be performed once and are the same steps that the firebot and smokebot verification scripts use to clone repos.

-Note, release bundles should be built on the same computers where nightly bundles are built to insure that compiler versions and OpenMPI libraries are consistent.
+Note, release bundles should be built on the same computer where nightly bundles are built to insure that compiler versions and OpenMPI libraries are consistent.

 Type the following commands:
-1.  mkdir $HOME/FireModels_bundle
+1.  cd to your home directory and type mkdir FireModels_bundle
 2.  git clone git@github.com:USERNAME/bot.git (where USERNAME is your github username)
 3.  cd bot/Scripts
 4.  ./setup_repos.sh -a
 5.  ./setup_repos.sh -w

 Note to update the repos just created (at a later time), cd to bot/Scripts and type: ./update_repos.sh .
+To clone directories on a Windows computer use \ not / and type setup_repos not setup_repos.sh .

 ### Bundling Steps

 > [!CAUTION]
-> These scripts erase and clone fresh copies of the fds and smv repos.
-You should only run these scripts in repos where you do not do daily work.
+> Again, These scripts erase and clone fresh copies of the fds and smv repos.
+You should only run these scripts in repos where you do not perforum daily work.

 1. Run firebot on a Linux computer to generate FDS manuals.
 If firebot is successful (no errors or warnings), documents are copied to the $HOME/.firebot/pubs and $HOME/.firebot/branch_name/pubs directories.
 At NIST this occurs every night.
 The manuals for the FDS 6.7.6 release were generated using the script `build_fds_manuals.sh`.
 This script runs firebot with the options `-x 5064c500c -X FDS6.7.6` for specifying the fds revision and tag  and options `-y a2687cda4 -Y SMV6.7.16`  for specifying the smv repo revision and tag.
 The tags are only created in the local fds and smv repos.
 They are not pushed up to GitHub.
 If errors are discovered in the bundles that require more commits a tag does not need to be undone.
 Tagging is done by hand when the bundles are eventually published.
 The  parameter `-R release` is also passed to firebot to name the branch `release`.
 It takes about seven hours to run firebot and build the fds manuals.
 2. Run smokebot on a Linux computer to generate Smokeview manuals.
 If smokebot is successful, documents are copied to `$HOME/.smokebot/pubs` and `$HOME/.smokebot/branch_name/pubs`.
 At NIST this occurs whenever the FDS and/or Smokeview source changes and also also once a day.
 The manuals for the SMV 6.7.16 release were generated using the script `build_smv_manuals.sh`.
 Similar ot firebot, this script ran smokebot with  `-x 5064c500c -X FDS6.7.6` for specifying the fds revision and tag and with `-y a2687cda4 -Y SMV6.7.16`  for specifying the smv repo revision and tag.
 The  parameter `-R release` is also passed to smokebot to name the branch `release`.
 It takes about one hour to run smokebot and build the manuals.